henryleestudio/henryleestudio/README.md

-Check out <a href = "https://henrylee.studio/">my portfolio</a> for projects, services, or to contact me directly
+Check out <a href = "https://henrylee.studio/">my portfolio website</a> to book a session for Creative Direction, Software Engineer inquries, or to contact me directly